ocaml/platform-blog/opam-2-3-0.md

 * Add a new `opam switch import --deps-only` option to install only the dependencies of the root packages listed in the opam switch export file

-* `opam switch list-available` will now not display compilers flagged with `avoid-version`/`deprecated` unless `--all` is given, meaning that the "trunk" build of OCaml no longer appears to be the latest version
+* `opam switch list-available` will now not display compilers flagged with `avoid-version`/`deprecated` unless `--all` is given, meaning that the pre-release or unreleased OCaml packages no longer appears to be the latest version

 * `opam switch create --repos` now accepts git URLs suffixed with `.git` instead of requiring the `git+https://` protocol prefix.
 This is consistant with other commands such as `opam repository add`. *Thanks to [@Keryan-dev](https://github.com/Keryan-dev) for this contribution*